 You can find the working load limit for each of our straps that are sold at RatchetStrapsUSA on the straps working load limit tag or on the polyester tie-down webbing itself if it is inked in.
-This makes finding the working load limitations of your tie-down straps easy to find and makes it determining if you need to use more straps easily.
-One thing we always recommend doing is securing the cargo from numerous different securement points to help with weight transfer and you should always use at a minimum of 4 winch tie-down straps.
+This makes finding the working load limitations of your tie-down straps easy to find and determines if you need to use more straps easily.
+One thing we always recommend doing is securing the cargo from numerous different securement points to help with weight transfer and you should always use a minimum of 4 winch tie-down straps.

 What Colors do Winch Straps for Flatbeds come in?

 The normal color for winch straps across the professional trucking industry is yellow polyester tie-down webbing.
 However, one of the great things about using winch straps from our company is we can actually make customized winch straps in-house with colors that fit your company’s needs best.
 As well as custom winch strap options such as length of tie-down webbing, as well as putting the name of your company on the webbing as well.
-If you are interested in learning more about our custom winch straps capabilities give our team a phone call at 800-483-2189 to get started with your custom winch straps today!
+If you are interested in learning more about our custom winch strap capabilities give our team a phone call at 800-483-2189 to get started with your custom winch straps today!

 How to Prevent Damage on Winch Straps using Corner Protectors